ntoll/ntoll.github.io/article/why-computers-4/index.md

 > row.

-Therefore, the first line of the extract means that if the machine is in state _1_ and the head reads the character _"A"_ then the next state is _785_, the character _"5"_ should be written to the current square, and the tape should move _1 square to the left_.
-The final line of the extract means that if the machine is in state _1023_ and the head reads the character _"#"_ then the next state is _1020_, the _character should be deleted from the current square_ and the tape should move _23 squares to the right_.
+Therefore, the first line of the extract means that if the machine is in state _1_ and the head reads the symbol _"A"_ then the next state is _785_, the symbol _"5"_ should be written to the current square, and the tape should move _1 square to the left_.
+The final line of the extract means that if the machine is in state _1023_ and the head reads the symbol _"#"_ then the next state is _1020_, the _symbol should be deleted from the current square_ and the tape should move _23 squares to the right_.

 This is propositional logic..!